Trace Exporters

 The Logging exporter exports traces to the system log.
 By default, the Logging exporter is disabled.

-The following properties are nested properties below the inspectit.exporters.tracing.logging
+The following properties are nested properties below the inspectit.exporters.tracing.logging property:

-Property | Default | Description |
+| Property | Default | Description |

-.enabled | DISABLED | If ENABLED or IF_CONFIGURED , the agent will try to start the Logging trace exporter. |
+.enabled | DISABLED | If ENABLED or IF_CONFIGURED, the agent will try to start the Logging trace exporter. |

 To make inspectIT Ocelot write the spans to the system log, the following JVM property can be used: